 Step 5: Switch action cards from showTemplate to showOffer in the Composer experience(s)

-Most common user segmentation setup use cases:
+Review the most common user segmentation setup use cases below:

-The issue arises when registration terms are incorrectly used for segmentation to mean “all logged in users”.
+The issue arises when registration terms are incorrectly used for segmentation to mean “all logged-in users.”

 -